-A safety area is marked off and designated by cones for 8:00 a.m. / 2:35 p.m. arrival and dismissal of students.
+A safety area is marked off and designated by cones for a.m. / p.m. arrival and dismissal of students.
+Disruptive behavior or running in the safety area is not permitted.

-A) Student Arrival:

-Students may arrive at 7:30 as the doors are locked until that time.
-Please pull as far forward as possible along the cones in front of the school entrance before stopping to unload students.
-Upon early arrival, students are asked to enter through Door #11.
-The bell sounds at 7:52 a.m. for students to go to class.
-The tardy bell sounds at 8:00 a.m.
-Students arriving after 8:00 a.m. will need to enter at door #12 and sign in at the office.
+1) Student Arrival: Pull as far forward as possible along the cones before stopping to unload students.
+No students should arrive at school before 7:30 a.m. as the doors remain locked until that time.
+Upon early arrival, students are asked to enter only at Door #11 and to sit quietly against the walls in the lower hall and read.
+A teacher is on duty at 7:45 a.m. and takes students to the gym.
+The bell sounds at 8:02 a.m. for students to go to class.
+The tardy bell sounds at 8:10 a.m.
+Doors #10 and #11 are locked immediately at 8:10 a.m.
+Students arriving after 8:10 a.m. will need to enter at door #1 and sign in at the office.